thesnmc/EdgeCore/README.md

 Contributions, issues, and feature requests are welcome.
 Because this involves heavy file-system manipulation, please thoroughly test Cannon.js collisions before submitting pull requests.
 Feel free to check the issues page if you want to contribute.

 ## 📄 License
-This project is licensed under the GPLv3 License - see the LICENSE file for details.
+See the LICENSE file for details.
 Built by an independent developer in Chennai, India.